elzekool/talk-starting-with-progressive-webapps/README.md

 <small>Device/browser specific issues, SEO, Server side rendering</small>

 ## Run the presentation
+Using Docker:
 Just use `./run.sh` and it will start a docker container.

+Using NodeJS:
+Run `yarn install` or `npm install` to install dependencies.
+Then use `node server.js` to start the server.

-You can than access the slides trough http://localhost:5040
+In both cases you can access the slides trough http://localhost:5040